-The gradual progression from beginner to intermediate to advanced was well done and well-thought-out although writing and speaking Portuguese was largely neglected throughout the lessons.
+The gradual progression from beginner to intermediate to advanced was well done and well-thought-out, although writing and speaking Portuguese was largely neglected throughout the lessons.

 The beginner lessons focus more on grammar, and advanced levels include lots of information about Brazilian culture

-On the PortuguesePod101 platform, there is a huge database of audio and video lessons which cater to absolute beginners looking to learn their first words in Portuguese, right up to advanced students hoping to improve their reading and listening fluency.
+On the PortuguesePod101 platform, there is a huge database of audio and video lessons that cater to absolute beginners looking to learn their first words in Portuguese, right up to advanced students hoping to improve their reading and listening fluency.

 The beginner lessons are mainly in English with a couple of Portuguese words sprinkled in while the advanced lessons are entirely in Portuguese.
-The beginner lessons are around 5-8 minutes long while the intermediate podcasts are usually around 10-15 minutes in length with the advanced lessons being around 3-4 minutes each.
+The beginner lessons are around 5-8 minutes long while the intermediate podcasts are usually around 10-15 minutes in length, with the advanced lessons being around 3-4 minutes each.

 There are lots of different audio lessons available at each learning level and they certainly do cover an incredible range of topics and scenarios that you are likely to encounter if you visit Brazil.

 The beginner and intermediate levels focus a lot on grammar while the advanced lessons offer an in-depth exploration of different parts of Brazilian history and culture.

 Apart from that, the structure of the lessons does not vary much, if at all, as they usually always follow the same format.